 ||We intend to shortly update this section, with a broader focus on products providing access to Lifetime Incomes, not just Annuities, and having regard to the Retirement Income Covenant which came into effect on July 1, 2022.
 This update is scheduled to be completed in early September 2023.|

 Annuities are simply a product where, in exchange for paying a lump sum, you become entitled to receive a guaranteed income for a defined period of time.
 It sounds simple - you are in effect buying yourself a private pension - but in practice annuities can be relatively complicated products.

 Currently, in our system, super fund members effectively bear both the investment risk and longevity risk during their retirement period, and this poses real challenges for retirees trying to translate a lump sum into a reasonable, secure income for the remainder of their life.
 In essence, how does a retiree know how to plan properly if they don't know precisely how long they are going to live?

-We concentrate on exploring these latter two issues, to provide some general background in advance of a discussion with your financial advisor - who should certainly be involved in this type of decision.
+We concentrate on exploring these latter two issues, investment and longevity risk, to provide some general background in advance of a discussion with your financial advisor - who should certainly be involved in this type of decision.

 Complexity and Flexibility

 In essence, as we mention, annuities appear a simple product.
 In practice, there are many types of annuities in the market and when you are considering a purchase you need to be very aware of the different product conditions and options.
 Purchasing an annuity is a significant decision that may have major implications for the remainder of your retirement.
 The flipside of having a product that guarantees you an income, regardless of how the economy or markets may perform, is that you may be locked into the product and unable to withdraw any funds early, regardless of how your circumstances may change.